blakerho/GhostLink/README.md

 ## FAQ
 **Q:** Can I guarantee zero frequency loss on every platform?
 **A:** No one can—playback chains vary wildly.
-GhostLink mitigates this by:
+Gibberlink mitigates this by:
 1. Confining carriers to a proven codec-survivable band.
 2. Spacing carriers to reduce intermod/aliasing issues.
 3. Using interleaving + repeats so partial losses don’t kill the message.